ParmeetChanne/foodconnect/README.md

 # 🍲 FoodSec - A Full Stack Food Sharing Platform

-This project utilizes modern technologies to facilitate the sharing of surplus food and managing events efficiently.
+This project utilizes modern technologies to facilitate the sharing of surplus food and managing the offerings efficiently.

 ## Inspiration
 As a volunteer at Dailybread Canada, I was involved with sorting and packaging donated food to make it accessible to consumers and for transportation.
 I decided that I could create an online platform where individuals can upload their surplus food, which can be picked up by food banks or other individuals in need.